bburns/neomem-web/README.md

 - select text in notes, promote to item(s) with alt-m command
 - move text and items easily to other items with alt-m command
 - create new items quickly with alt-n command, put in an inbox
+- go to item quickly with alt-g command, start typing to filter list
 - clipboard monitor - paste contents when it changes